shenweichen/DeepCTR-Torch/docs/source/Quick-Start.md

 dense_feature_columns = [DenseFeat(feat, 1)
                       for feat in dense_features]
 ```
-- Feature Hashing on the fly
+- Feature Hashing on the fly【currently not supported】
 ```python
 sparse_feature_columns = [SparseFeat(feat, dimension=1e6,use_hash=True) for feat in sparse_features]#The dimension can be set according to data
 dense_feature_columns = [DenseFeat(feat, 1)